Artificial selection of communities drives the emergence of structured interactions: Model and Methods

-We initialize communities by sampling interactions in the region of parameters ($\mu$, $\sigma$) where the system has a unique, stable coexistence equilibrium (see Supplementary Section \ref{SI:section:phase}), that is independent of the initial community composition \cite{buninEcologicalCommunitiesLotkaVolterra2017}.
-The transient dynamic leading to such an attractor depends however on the initial state of the community, and can have important evolutionary implications \cite{changEngineeringComplexCommunities2021a}.
-For this reason, the duration $T$ of one generation is assumed to be large, so that the community approaches equilibrium. \paragraph*{Community-level selection and reproduction.} Communities are ranked according to a single collective function.
-We will mostly focus on the total community abundance $N_T=\sum_iN_i(T)$.
-The $m$ communities that rank best at the end of one generation are chosen for reproduction, and the rest discarded (Fig.\ref{fig:evol_dyn}).
+Selecting communities requires ranking them according to a single collective function.
+We will essentially focus on the total community abundance $N_T=\sum_i N_i$.
+Our approach can be generalised to any function $f(\vb{N})$ of the abundances, as we will point out later.
+The $m$ communities ($m=1$ for the analytical derivation) that at the end of one generation have larger $N_T$ are chosen for reproduction, and the rest is discarded (Fig.\ref{fig:evol_dyn}).
+Such death and birth processes is what characterises community-level selection.
 When an offspring community is born, it acquires the same composition of the parent community.
 In the absence of variation in the community parameters, this guarantees that community functions are perfectly inherited.

-\paragraph*{Community-level mutations.} For evolution by natural selection to occur at the level of communities, there must be variation in the collective function \cite{lewontinUnitsSelection1970}.
-In our model, variation is replenished at each community generation by changes in the interaction matrix, called 'community-level mutations'.

-In order for mutations not to bias a priori the change of the trait under selection, mutations are defined so that they do not alter, in expectation, the mean and variance of the interaction matrix.
-Single realizations nonetheless differ in the collective function, producing the variation selection acts upon.
-To this purpose, we write the interaction matrix at generation $\tau$ as: